-Cigarette Smoking.
-Nicotine causes blood vessels to narrow, which can
+- Cigarette Smoking.
+Nicotine causes blood vessels to narrow, which can greatly

-Diet.
-A diet high in fat and cholesterol can add pounds and contribute to
+- Diet.
+A diet high in fat and cholesterol can add pounds and contribute

-atherosclerosis.
-Increase fiber (fruits, vegetables, grains) and reduce fats to
+to atherosclerosis.
+Increase fiber (fruits, vegetables, grains) and reduce

-affected by atherosclerosis.
-This damage can lead to the formation of blood
+vessels affected by atherosclerosis.
+This damage can lead to the formation

 Any kind of physical activity is beneficial.

-Stress.
-Relieve stress through exercise, soothing music, relaxation
+- Stress.
+Relieve stress through exercise, soothing music, relaxation techniques

-techniques or a warm bath.
-Stress is a part of life and learning to control it
+or a warm bath.
+Stress is a part of life and learning to control it could